 Providers may submit paper or electronic claims.
 ARTS providers may submit electronic claims through Availity or any clearinghouse that can connect through Availity.

-To find ARTS Reimbursement Structure for billing codes and units for ARTS services, visit the DMAS Information and Provider Map
+To find ARTS Reimbursement Structure for billing codes and units for ARTS services, visit the DMAS Information and Provider Map contact provider customer service with questions or for specific policies and requirements.

 Telemedicine